The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 I have something I want to tell you that might answer some questions you have if you’re dealing with a difficult daughter in law.

-I’ve been noticing a trend with my estrangement coaching clients who are estranged from their married sons… there seems to be a pattern of daughter in laws entering the son’s life and eventually taking control and causing low contact, or no contact, between the son and his mother.
+I’ve been noticing a trend with my estrangement coaching clients who are estranged from their married sons… there seems to be a pattern of daughters in law entering the son’s life and eventually taking control and causing low contact, or no contact, between the son and his mother.

 This can sadly also involve the grandchildren, even to the extent that you’re no longer allowed to see them.
 You might be permitted to drop off gifts on the porch, but you’re denied access to so much as give them a hug.